akpw/mktxp/docs/rsc.md

 Because `mktxp rsc` produces deterministic, single-line AST output with stable sorting:
 - Committing split outputs to a Git repository turns every commit into an exact, audit-ready network changelog.
 - Hardware replacements don't trigger spurious diffs when `--strip-macs` is enabled.
-- Automated backup pipelines can run in a scheduled GitHub Action or cron job:
+- Automated backup pipelines can run in a scheduled GitHub Action or cron job.
+- A sample script with preset router names (can be easily modified to read directly from `mktxp.conf`):

 ```bash
 #!/usr/bin/env bash